Practice Note APP 2: Content of Appeal Books and Preparation for Hearing

 7. Additional material

-7.1 During the course of argument, or after the hearing, an issue may be raised or identified that relates to material not reproduced in hard-copy in Part C. Where it is necessary to refer to additional exhibits, affidavits, annexures or transcript listed in the Part B Index, copies of the relevant material may be handed up, if available, or made as soon as practicable.
+7.1 During the course of argument, or after the hearing, an issue may be raised or identified that relates to material not reproduced in hard-copy in Part C. Where it is necessary to refer to additional exhibits, affidavits, annexures or transcript listed in the Part B Index, copies of the relevant material may be handed up, if available, or made available as soon as practicable.
 Where a party wishes to refer to additional material not listed in the Part B Index, the party may, by leave, hand copies of the additional material to the Court.

 7.2 In the majority of cases, the Court will have access to an electronic version of the transcript below, the first instance file (in hard copy) and any exhibits, affidavits, annexures eLodged.